Parish church in neoclassical style.

 It dates back to 1729.

-Of particular value is the eighteenth-century door.
+Of particular note is the 18th-century doorway.

 The main facade was raised in the 60s, the capitals were made of cement; the eighteenth-century door in inlaid walnut is particularly noteworthy; the two side facades are exposed brick with lime mortar and were restored in 2000.